 Note that it is this author's opinion that such transitory states are not "real" particles, but rather transitional curvature or energy states during processes.
 Unstabel curvature states unravel to become stable curvature states.

-Photon - not normally considered a particle.
+Photon - not normally considered a particle as such.
+It converts

 Proton - A stable baryon with a very long half life, spin of 1⁄2, and mass 1836 that of the electron.